En-Be/MossPatterns/APPROACH.md

 ---

+## Session 08

+Minutes: 45

+TODO
 - Test acceleration on framerate, export video/stills

+DONE
+- Accelerated generation works on laptop
+- Fixed branch hue randomisation
+- Specified frame rate and number of seconds to record
+- Stills exported when recording set to true

+---

 - reset by time (every 24hrs, start at 7am)
 - return to phone, install as wallpaper